 Following the discovery of WKHYNY, an investigation to produce cyclic peptides with increased specificity for 4WJs compared to other DNA isoforms was disclosed.
-In two separate studies, in 200345 and 2004,46 small cyclic peptide libraries containing hexamers and octamers
+In two separate studies, in 2003 and 2004, small cyclic peptide libraries containing hexamers and octamers were produced (Fig. 4).
+The design of the cyclic peptides was focused around a 2-fold symmetry to mimic the symmetry of the 4WJ.

 The initial screening of eight cyclic peptides showed that three of the compounds were able to trap 4WJs in the open conformation.
 These compounds contained the aromatic amino acids 2a-3a, 2a-3b and 2c-3b.
-The ability to trap the 4WJs was assessed by the blocking of RuvC endonuclease, in Escherichia coli (E. coli), from eliminating 4WJs, when at a 1 μ M concentration of compound.
+The ability to trap the 4WJs was assessed by the blocking of RuvC endonuclease, in Escherichia coli (E. coli), from eliminating 4WJs, when at a 1 $\mu$ M concentration of compound.